 Who is Sen No Rikyu?

-In this blog, I talk about many things related to Japanese tea and tea culture, but today’s post is a little extra special; today, I want to talk about a person—yes, a person called Sen No Rikyu (千利休).
-Without this person and his contributions, the tea culture, or Sadou (Japanese "Way of Tea"), we have today would not have existed, and I might not have been here sharing the love of tea with everyone around the world.
-It would not be possible to talk about English literature without mentioning Shakespeare.
-Just like that, it is impossible to talk about Japanese tea philosophy and not pay homage to Sen no Rikyu.
-It is also essential to know about Rikyu's philosophy, practices, and teachings because it allows us to have a deeper understanding of and connection to Japanese tea.
+In this blog, I will talk about many things related to Japanese tea and tea culture, but today’s post is a little extra special.
+Today, I want to talk about a person—yes, a person called Sen No Rikyu (千利休).
+Without this person and his contributions, the tea culture in Japan, or Sadou (Japanese "Way of Tea"), we have today would not have existed, and I might not have been here sharing the love of tea with everyone around the world.
+Just like how it would be impossible to talk about English literature without mentioning Shakespeare, it is impossible to talk about Japanese tea philosophy and not pay homage to Sen no Rikyu.
+It is also essential to know about Rikyu's philosophy, practices, and teachings because it allows us to have a deeper understanding and a connection to the Japanese Way of Tea.

 Relationship between Rikyu and Oda Nobunaga